amethyst/amethyst/.github/pull_request_template.md

 ## Description

-Add a brief summary of your PR here, between 1 sentence and two paragraphs
+Add a brief summary of your PR here, between one sentence and two paragraphs

 ## Additions